 Long answer: about 6 months in advance, but usually sooner via the official calendars Disney distributes to travel agents.
-Here’s a current example, showing the entire month of November 2017, despite only a portion of the month being available on DisneyWorld.com.
+Here’s a current example, showing the entire month of November 2017, which was released in May, at which time only a portion of the month was available on DisneyWorld.com.

 The monkey wrench to both answers is that sometimes the hours on those calendars are “wrong.”
 Those calendars regularly get released with tentative hours, and park hours are extended as the dates approach.
 (Park hours rarely, if ever, are reduced once released).
 In other words, don’t freak out if Animal Kingdom is currently scheduled to close at 7 p.m. every night of your visit 6 months from now–there’s a very good chance those hours will be extended.

 The travel agent calendars are the best source for park hours if you need to know as soon as possible.
 We check these regularly, and will notify our subscribers when new hours are released, so subscribe to our free email newsletter for Walt Disney World park hours updates.